UCL-CCS/FabSCEMa/docs/source/installation.rst

 This environment is used by EasyVVUQ campaign.
 For example if you want to execute the SCEMa jobs on a remote machine do only the following:

-First, open the file "SCEMa_easyvvuq_init_run_analyse_remote.py" and modify it to your virtual environment
+First, open the file "SCEMa_easyvvuq_init_run_analyse_remote.py" and modify it with your path (your virtual environment)

      .. code-block:: console